GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 11/04/2019 | v0.9| Updated the character limits for contact and awardee fields for all the submit methods.
 Modified "donbr" as a not required field for Justification notice submission
 11/12/2019| v1.0| Initial Release Finalized
-12/10/2019| v1.1| Updated informaiton on special character limits and instructions on how to use &
+12/10/2019| v1.1| Updated informaiton on special character limits and instructions on how to use & 3/9/2020| v1.2| Added a new validation for file name to specify the allowed character set